 A trip on the Lower Pecos is comparable to The Lower Canyons of the Rio Grande in its remoteness and ruggedness, though is unique and special in its own ways.
 For one, people often find themselves in awe as they float in blue Caribbean colored waters over giant schools of bass, perch, gar and other common and even endemic species.
 Once we leave the put-in we will descend into a wild country of near palpable history and beautiful, rough terrain.
 The Lower Pecos is not your standard turn-key western river trip and can be a demanding experience, but in the end is one that rewards in ways that make every mile well worth the effort.

 Far Flung Adventures is the only company to offer guided trips on this incredible river, and in being so are proud and excited to accompany you on this trip of a lifetime!

 *All itineraries are tentative and subject to changes due to weather, water levels, and unforeseen and/or uncontrollable circumstances.
 Sit back and relax, its a river trip!

 All participants will plan to meet in Comstock, Texas.
 We will spend the night before our trip going over some preliminary river safety information, relaxing at camp beside the river, and getting to know the rest of our group.
 We will provide dinner on this night.

-*Riverside cabins are available for rent from the resort, if desired we can check availability for you.
+*Riverside cabins are available for rent from the resort.
 This will be an additional cost.

 We will have an early breakfast, go over all remaining safety information and prepare to head downstream!
 Day one will take us through Mile One and Four rapids, Mile Five Ledges, and maybe Oppenheimer Rapid.